pingcap/tiflash/docs/design/2022-04-28-architecture-of-storage-engine-pagestorage.md

 ## Introduction

 `PageStorage` is the place where DT(DeltaTree Engine) actually stores data into.
-The latest data (i.e. delta data), the metadata in the engine are serialized directly into Pages.
-While the main data, i.e. stable data, is written in DTFiles format and managed as `ExternalPage`s in PageStorage.
+The latest data (i.e. delta data), and the metadata in the engine are serialized directly into Pages.
+While the main data (i.e. stable data), is written in DTFiles format and managed as `ExternalPage`s in PageStorage.

-You can see the picture below.
-Described in the picture is the design of the DT.
-PageStorage stored `delta`, the delta part of data always be updated.
-After `delta merge` happend, the delta in PageStorage will be merge to the stable part(in picture, it named stable value space).
+The below picture describes the "Delta ValueSpace" and "Stable ValueSpace" of DT.
+The data in "Delta ValueSpace" is continuously updated.
+After `delta merge` happened, the delta data in PageStorage will be read and compacted into the "Stable ValueSpace".

 ![tiflash-dt-architecture](./images/tiflash-dt-architecture.png)